elonen/clapshot/deploy/docker/README.md

 ## What's deliberately NOT here

-**Authentication and TLS.** These images are intentionally auth- and TLS-agnostic so the same `clapshot-web` works behind no-auth, htwicket, or your own IdP.
+**Authentication and TLS.** These images are intentionally auth- and TLS-agnostic so the same `clapshot-web` works behind no-auth, HTWicket, or your own IdP.
 Those concerns live in the recipes ([`../compose/`](../compose/)): each mounts its own `site.conf` (which sets/strips the `X-Remote-User-*` headers) over the baked default, and Caddy terminates TLS in front.